Richard-Scap/ol/README.md

 Acknowledgements
 ----------------
-- *progress_bar gem by Paul Sadauskas for seeding db* `gem 'progress_bar'`
+- *ProgressBar gem by Paul Sadauskas for seeding db* `gem 'progress_bar'`
 - *Pagination gem by Mislav Marohnić for index end point* `gem 'will_paginate', '3.1.0'`
+- *Rails 5 gem by the rails team, for the API flavor of RoR*
+-   `gem 'rails', '5.0.0'`